kiwicom/orbit-swiftui/README.md

 ### Components

-To use Orbit components in SwiftUI, import Orbit library and use the components using their matching Orbit name.
+To use Orbit components in SwiftUI, import the `Orbit` library and use the components using their matching Orbit name.

 ```swift
 import Orbit